fordmadox/eac-cpf_transformations/README.md

 ### 1.2 Generate a list of EAC-CPF files

-   Run eacFileListGenerator.xsl on a directory of EAC-CPF files (the stylesheet may be saved in the same directory as the files or in a different directory) and save the XML output.
+   Run eacFileListGenerator.xsl on a directory of EAC-CPF files.
+The stylesheet may be saved in the same directory as the files or in a different directory (if it is saved in a different directory, the $pDirectory parameter should be updated accordingly).
+Save the XML output.

 ### 1.3 Run the transformation